 Hong Kong has concluded over 40 Comprehensive DTAs (Double Tax Agreements).
 Under such agreements, residents of participating countries can enjoy tax relief and reduction for tax liability levied on the same type of income.

 So, depending on a case-by-case basis, you can have a chance to enjoy a foreign tax deduction on specified interest and gains.
-This might happen if you provide sufficient proof that such tax has been paid elsewhere in a place outside HK with which Hong Kong have made DTA.
+This might happen if you provide sufficient proof that such tax has been paid elsewhere in a place outside HK with which Hong Kong has made DTA.

 - Taxpayers can make use of comprehensive DTAs that Hong Kong has signed with many other countries to reduce Hong Kong WHT.